zschoenb/hyku/README.md

 Zach: This fork includes comments in docker-compose-base.yml & docker-compose.yml describing issues and attempted fixes from my experience testing Docker implementation of HyKu.
 I would add that that docker app ran consistent errors referring to sidekiq.
 The containerized nature of Docker meant I was unable to fix services on-the-fly without restarting services and thus killing containers in the process.
 It seems fixes need to come from the docker congifuration, which requries a better grip on docker than I've got.

+Before you can access a repo. be sure to add 0.0.0.0 repo.dev to your hosts file.

 We distribute a `docker-compose.yml` configuration for running the Hyku stack and application using docker.
 Once you have [docker](https://docker.com) installed and running, launch the stack using e.g.:

 ```bash